tpeat/tpeat.github.io/_pages/about.md

 I'm a MSCS student @ Georgia Tech specializing in Machine Learning.

-I am currently working under [Prof. Jason Zutty](https://scholar.google.com/citations?user=4pvykF8AAAAJ&hl=en) as Graduate Machine Learning Research Assistant at GTRI on a variety of computer vision models.
+I am currently working under [Prof. Jason Zutty](https://scholar.google.com/citations?user=4pvykF8AAAAJ&hl=en) as Graduate Machine Learning Research Assistant at GTRI on a variety of computer vision tasks, most recently distributed multi-stream object detection and tracking for survivability.
+I'm also completing my master's project under [Prof. Kartik Goyal](https://kartikgo.github.io/) on the topic of dynamic compute for faster LLM inference.

 This past summer, I interned at Amazon (AWS), under [Adam Marrapode](), building a custom AD algorithm and system to root cause performance metric anomalies.
-In the distant past, I have also had the priviledge of interning at Zillow Group, advised by [Min Ji](), wherein I created a traffic reporting data pipeline.
+In the distant past, I have also had the priviledge of interning at Zillow Group, advised by [Min Ji](), where I created a traffic reporting data pipeline.

-I am aiming to pursue my PhD in provable deep learning to leverage a better understanding of neural representations for more efficient training and faster inference in foundation models.
-My interests span clustering in Transformer models, theoretical properties of stochastic gradient descent, high dimensional discrete tokenization, out-of-distribution performance, gradient flows, benign overfitting, and embodied AI.
+I am aiming to pursue my PhD in provable deep learning to characterized the geometry and properties of learned representations to encourage trust and faster inference in foundation models.
+My interests span theoretical properties of Transformer models, optimal transport, high dimensional discrete tokenization, out-of-distribution performance, gradient flows, benign overfitting, score based models via Schrondingers bridge, and embodied AI.